Machine Learning of Topological Insulator and Anderson Insulator in One-Dimensional Extended Su-Schrieffer-Heeger Chain: CNN Predictions under Disorder

 \subsection{OOD Prediction for Diagonal Disorder Case}

-Next, we introduce diagonal disorder $V_{\text{on}}=0.1$, while $W_{\text{off}}=0$.
-This breaks chiral symmetry, the predicted topological structure collapses completely, even though the introduced diagonal disorder is tiny.
-As shown in Fig.~\ref{4a} for $V_{\text{on}}=0.1$, the phase map becomes spatially chaotic, with no discernible topological sectors.
-The confidence is uniformly low (Fig.~\ref{4b}), and the entropy is high across the entire parameter space (Fig.~\ref{4c}), indicating maximal uncertainty.
+Next, we introduce diagonal disorder \(V_{\rm on}=0.1\), while keeping \(W_{\rm off}=0\).
+In contrast to off-diagonal disorder, diagonal disorder breaks chiral symmetry.
+As shown in Fig.~\ref{4a}, the clean-system topological phase structure is no longer reliably reproduced.
+The predicted phase map becomes dominated by a single winding-number class, with fragmented residual regions near the original phase boundaries rather than well-defined topological sectors.
+The confidence is reduced and spatially inhomogeneous (Fig.~\ref{4b}), while the normalized entropy is enhanced over a broad region of the parameter space (Fig.~\ref{4c}).
+These results indicate that the clean-trained CNN becomes substantially less reliable once the disorder breaks the symmetry protecting the topological phases.\\

 This failure is not a flaw of the CNN—it is physically correct.
 In the absence of chiral symmetry, the winding number $\nu$ is no longer a conserved quantity\cite{kitaev2009periodic,prodan2011disordered,bernevig2013topological}; the bulk-boundary correspondence breaks down, and the system transitions into an Anderson insulator, which will be discussed in Sec.~\ref{sec6}.
 There is no true topological phase structure to predict.
-The CNN’s high entropy and low confidence thus serve as a sensitive diagnostic of symmetry breaking and the consequent loss of topological order.
+The reduced confidence and enhanced entropy therefore indicate that the RCM features learned from the clean chiral-symmetric system are no longer compatible with the symmetry-broken disorder ensemble.